joshhills/palindrome-game-typescript/README.md

 This still does the same thing, however I've updated the project to incorporate TypeScript and ES6 imports - this makes it easier to make things domain-driven, as I can now declare interfaces that allow for clearer separation-of-concerns.

-Additionally, I've separated Express's routing into a more extensible folder structure, and add E2E tests using [Chai](https://www.chaijs.com/).
+Additionally, I've separated Express's routing into a more extensible folder structure, and added E2E tests using [Chai](https://www.chaijs.com/).